 You can, however, choose not to have information about you shared or used for any purpose beyond providing your own treatment or care.

-You can find more information on NHS Digital's website:
+More information is available on NHS Digital's website:

 WINTERTON HEALTH CHANNEL for a Healthier Lifestyle